 Bath, England for the weekend

 I have been to Bath a couple of times and it’ s one of my favorite cities in England.
-What I love about Bath is that is quiet small making it an ideal destination either for a day trip or for a weekend getaway.
+What I love about Bath is that is quiet small making it an ideal destination either for a day trip from London or for a weekend getaway.
 It is also a city with beautiful architecture and great history nt to forget the tasty food and vibrant nightlife!